Welcome to Northwest Montana Pet Partners

 My name is Patt Bass, and I started the dog visitation program through Pet Partners (formerly Delta Society) and North Valley Hospital in 2004 here in the Flathead Valley.
 I am now licensed to evaluate and certify dogs (and cats) and their handlers.

-If you are interested in becoming certified, please read How to Become a Registered Pet Therapy Team. and follow these steps:
+If you are interested in becoming certified, please read Become a Handler and follow these steps:

 Step 3: Have Your Human-Animal team's skills and aptitude evaluated.